 More importantly this documentary and the work done by the Eames Office over the two decades prior to the 1964 World’s Fair revealed an articulation of the ways in which aesthetics, art, technology and ideology combined in the interdisciplinary collaborative lab devised by the Eameses to express US Cold War ideology at multiple levels and scales, one that helped replicate and authenticate a Cold War nomos of power, control and law that continues into the present as much as it emerged from the avant-garde experimentations of Dadaism and cinema of the early 20th century.
 The earlier experiments in technology and artistic expression had attempted to derail the systems and machines of violence that surrounded them and did so with an explicit political agenda.
 The Eameses had hoped to do the same while their Office nonetheless represented what one could call “the military-industrial-university-entertainment complex” in all of its interconnectedness and shared interests.
-(Bishop 564) If Think proved an integral part of the information machine, then the Eames Office provided a propaganda machine for US values, ideals and policies through experimental garb that embraced the latest technologies and sources of power, including information and information theory through communications, computing and tele-technological control.
+(Bishop 564) If Think proved an integral part of the information machine, then the Eames Office provided a propaganda machine for US values, ideals and policies through experimental strategies that embraced the latest technologies and sources of power, including information and information theory through communications, computing and tele-technological control.
 As such, much of the work of the Eames office presented, designed, performed and embodied the Cold War nomos they helped shape: a speculative techno-utopianism shot through with nuclear dread and constructed through planetary-scaled universal computation.

 The nomos, is the foundational and self-organizing measure from which all other measures emerge.
 It constitutes a story of origins concerning how the division and partitioning of the world occur – coming as it does from the verb nemein: to divide and thus distribute and allocate. (see Schmitt 2006 [1950]: 67-72) The nomos is simultaneously physical, conceptual, institutional and political for it provides the originary concept of the Law and becomes constitutive of tradition.
-Writing in the aftermath of World War II and trying to make sense of the suddenly altered relationship between territory and sovereignty in the early days of the Cold War, Schmitt claims the nomos provides the means by which land has traditionally been “divided and situated.”
+Writing in the aftermath of World War II and trying to make sense of the suddenly and irrevocably altered relationship between territory and sovereignty in the early days of the Cold War, Schmitt claims the nomos provides the means by which land has traditionally been “divided and situated.”
 The nomos, he argues, “is also the political, social and religious order determined by the process” of dividing and conceptualizing the land that “turns a part of the earth’s surface into the force field of a particular order.”
 (70) Part of the power of the nomos resides in its inceptionary and generative qualities that move rapidly from materiality to immateriality, from literal divisions to conceptual and institutional justifications of them.